 - Acquaint your research mentee with the scope of your project.
 Although s/he may have specific duties with a narrow aspect of the work, a vison of the “big picture” helps him/her understand the importance of his/her duties.

-- Although undergraduates are not required to attend training in responsible conduct of research, be sure s/he understands your department’s individual, institutional, and professional responsibility for ethical practice and integrity in research/scholarship.
+- Although undergraduates are not required to attend training in responsible conduct of research, all research participants are encouraged to do so.
+Please be sure s/he understands your department’s individual, institutional, and professional responsibility for ethical practice and integrity in research and scholarship.

 - Students can be expected to work eight to 12 hours per week.
 If his/her duties will require more or less time at certain points of the semester, give your student advance notice of the expected intense work periods.

 - Check in with your research mentee frequently by e-mail or in person.
 Invite him/her to project staff meetings when appropriate.

 - Students are expected to participate in the UURAF within one year of their research experience.
 Presentations and poster sessions at other professional conferences are encouraged as well.

 - The CANR Research Round Up is an opportunity for CANR students to present a progress report of their project during their funded research experience.
 This gives the students an opportunity to practice giving a poster session or summary oral presentation to their research peers and mentors.
 Please plan to support your mentee’s efforts at this event.